novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 The next day.

-Lee Hyun-woo met Son Joong-ui again.
+Lee Hyun-woo met Son Jung-yi again.

 Specifically, he visited just before the opening of 【Jungle Japan】 to fully experience the atmosphere.

 But perhaps it should be said that there is a difference between someone who has lived once and someone who hasn't?

-Son Joong-ui, who greeted Lee Hyun-woo, was completely different from the previous day.
+Son Jung-yi, who greeted Lee Hyun-woo, was completely different from the previous day.

 “Phew, I'm nervous.”